Face Coverings & PPE

 When should I wear a face covering?

 Wearing a mask or face covering can help reduce the transmission of COVID-19.
-A significant portion of individuals with COVID-19 lack symptoms (“asymptomatic”) and that even those who eventually develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing symptoms.
+A significant portion of individuals with COVID-19 lack symptoms (“asymptomatic”) and those who eventually develop symptoms can transmit the virus to others before showing symptoms.
 Droplets and aerosols that contain the virus can remain suspended for hours, and be transported several meters from the source.
-This means that the virus can spread between people interacting in close proximity—for example, speaking, coughing or sneezing—even if those people are not exhibiting symptoms.
+This means that the virus can spread between people interacting in close proximity—for example, speaking, coughing, or sneezing—even if those people are not exhibiting symptoms.
 Face coverings can reduce both the emission of the virus when worn by an infectious person and reduce the uptake of the virus when worn by a person in proximity to an infectious person.

 - Outdoors: All employees, students and visitors are required to have a mask or face covering readily available on their person when on campus outdoors and to put on their mask or face covering when it is NOT feasible to maintain physical distancing measures (i.e., at least six-feet of separation between others).
 Fully vaccinated employees and students who have uploaded their proof of vaccination are no longer required to wear a mask when meeting outdoors in a group of 10 people or fewer.